-As part of his practice, Jeff represents newspapers, magazines, and investigative journalism organizations in cases involving access to government documents, libel, subpoenas to identify sources, and sealed court records.
-He also provides prepublication review services to media companies, advising them on how to avoid liability for such claims as defamation, invasion of privacy, and copyright infringement.
+As part of his practice, Jeff represents newspapers, magazines, and investigative journalism organizations in cases involving alleged defamation, access to government documents, subpoenas to identify sources, and sealed court records.
+He also provides prepublication review services to media companies, advising them on how to avoid liability in reporting the news.

-In 2015, the First Circuit Court of Appeals ruled in favor of the Massachusetts Bay Transportation Authority in a case challenging the MBTA’s rejection of certain advertisements.
-Jeff and Prince Lobel partner Joseph D. Steinfield represented the MBTA successfully in both the district court and the First Circuit.
-In 2012, Jeff argued successfully before the Supreme Judicial Court of Massachusetts on behalf of a business seeking access to sealed affidavits that had been filed in support of a search warrant.
-New England Internet Cafe, LLC v.
-Clerk of Superior Court for Criminal Bus. in Suffolk Cnty., 462 Mass.
-76 (2012).
-In 2007, he and Joe Steinfield tried a lengthy case on behalf of a businessman against officials of the Puerto Rico Department of Insurance.
-The jury returned a $5 million verdict in favor of the firm’s client, which was upheld by the First Circuit Court of Appeals.
-Guillemard-Ginorio v.
-Contreras-Gomez, 585 F.3d 508 (1st Cir.
-2009).
+In 2016, Jeff argued an important appeal to the First Circuit on behalf of an online publisher, obtaining dismissal of civil claims pursuant to Section 230 of the Communications Decency Act.
+In 2015, Jeff and Prince Lobel partner Joseph D. Steinfield successfully represented the Massachusetts Bay Transportation Authority at the First Circuit in challenge to the MBTA’s rejection of certain advertisements.
+In 2012, Jeff obtained a favorable ruling from the Supreme Judicial Court of Massachusetts on behalf of a business seeking access to sealed affidavits that had been filed in support of a search warrant.
+In 2007, he and Joe Steinfield tried a lengthy First Amendment case on behalf of a businessman against officials of the Puerto Rico Department of Insurance, securing a $5 million verdict that was upheld by the First Circuit.

 Jeff frequently teaches and writes about issues involving First Amendment rights and media law.
-In 1994, the American Civil Liberties Union of Massachusetts awarded Jeff the David Burres Civil Liberties Award, and he is now a cooperating attorney with the organization.
-He serves as the treasurer of the Petra Foundation, a charity that recognizes unsung heroes of community service and social activism.
-Jeff is also a member of the Council of the Boston Bar Association, and serves on its Amicus Committee.
+In 1994, the American Civil Liberties Union of Massachusetts awarded Jeff the David Burres Civil Liberties Award.
+Jeff is also a member of the Board of Editors of the Boston Bar Journal.

 Jeff graduated magna cum laude from Boston College Law School, where he worked as solicitations editor for the Boston College Law Review.
 He then served as a law clerk for the Honorable Michael A. Ponsor in the United States District Court for the District of Massachusetts.
 He joined Hill & Barlow as an attorney in 2001, and in 2003 moved with several other attorneys to Prince Lobel.